aredn/documentation/arednGettingStarted/node_admin.rst

 Devices which are added to the *Address Reservations* list will display their hostname, IP address, and MAC address.
 The hostname of every device connected to the mesh at large should be unique.
 It is best practice to prefix your Amateur Radio callsign to the hostname of each of your devices in order to give it a unique name on the network.

 You can create an *Address Reservation* by clicking the [+] icon to the right of the **Address Reservation** title.
 Click in the first field to enter the new device's hostname.
 In the second field select an unused IP address from the dropdown list.
 In the third field type the MAC address of the new device.
-If you have a device which needs to be reachable via your node, but which should not be accessed across the mesh network, click the *Do Not Propagate* checkbox to prevent OLSR from propagating that information across the mesh.
+If you have a device which needs to be reachable via your node, but which should not be accessed across the mesh network, click the *Do Not Propagate* checkbox to prevent OLSR or Babel from propagating that information across the mesh.

 There may be some devices on which you are not able to set the hostname, but once you add that device to your *Address Reservations* you can click in the *hostname* field to edit the hostname that will be propagated across the mesh.
 You may also want to assign a specific IP Address to the device by selecting it from the drop-down list.
-You can click the *Do Not Propagate* checkbox to prevent OLSR from propagating the new device's information across the mesh.
+You can click the *Do Not Propagate* checkbox to prevent OLSR or Babel from propagating the new device's information across the mesh.

 In addition to adding an address reservation manually, you can also click the [+] icon at the right of any of the devices which have active DHCP leases as described below.
 You will then see that host appear in the *Address Reservations* list.